Zemanta/engineering-at-zemanta/1-Services.md

 A prefereed setup for every team member is to have slack set up locally on your machine in a way that **enables you to recieve desktop notifications** while you're in the office.
 Having slack set up on your phone is neat too.

+The IT manager will give you access to Slack via an email invite.
+Once you log in, make sure you fill out your profile with:

+* a nice pic of yourself
+* your full name
+* your telephone contact number
+* your title and your team

+We ask all employees to keep their profile up to date since slack also serves us as our main team directory.

 ## 3. Trello